petr-ngn/Markowitz_Efficient_Frontier_Python/README.md

       w_{a_k} \\
       \end{bmatrix}$$

-Thus, using the covariance matrix of the assets' price changes and the assets' weight's vector, we then calculate a portfolio volatility for each portfolio (i.e., combination of assets' weights) using the matrix multiplication as:
+Thus, using the covariance matrix of the assets' price changes and the assets' weights' vector, we then calculate a portfolio volatility for each portfolio (i.e., combination of assets' weights) using the matrix multiplication as:

 $$\sigma_{P} = \sqrt{a^{T} \times V \times a}$$